 India’s gig workforce to reach 2.35 crore by 2030: NITI Aayog

-According to a recent study, the number of workers engaged in the gig economy is expected to grow to 2.35 crore by 2029-30.
+According to the study released by NITI Aayog recently, the number of workers engaged in the gig economy is expected to grow to 2.35 crore by 2029-30.

 What is gig economy?